 Mother always said to mind your manners.
 Surly, she would want this principle to be applied to workplace etiquette, too.
-So, why does not coming in contact with co-workers’ annoying habits seem like an impossible feat to accomplish?
-After all, he or she has just as much right to show up to work as you do, even if it seemingly is for a reason other than yours: to annoy anyone and anybody.
-But, these six tips may provide a bit of relief with regard to workplace antics.
+The below six tips may provide a bit of relief, and a laugh, with regard to workplace antics.

 As Cool as a Cucumber

 I once worked a few steps away from a co-worker, who on several occasions bought sunflower seeds in bulk, cracked and discarded the hull one-by-one during her entire shift.
 I thought to myself, “wow.”

 Only concerned with her own gratification, she did not look up once from her bag of sunflower seeds.
 It was abundantly clear that she did not realize she had been causing others to become distracted from working.
 I thought surely this is an episode of Punk’d and Ashton Kutcher would come running out shortly.

 Then there was the co-worker who decided that it was the perfect time to groom his nails.
 And, so pulling out a nail clipper he did.
 As he clipped each nail, I could not help but cringe at the distracting sound.
 How do you deal with an annoying co-worker?

 1. Have a hearty chuckle about the situation.
 You just may feel better going forward by being lighthearted, given your unique set of circumstances.
 If you can take the situation with a grain of salt, you may have saved yourself one fewer headache in the process.
 And, you might just discover that the situation is not as dreadful as you once perceived it to be.

 2. Get up, stretch your legs and refocus.
 Taking a break by walking to the restroom or break room can allow you to redirect your attention to the real reason why you are at work, to accomplish tasks in a more than satisfactory manner.